 Top 5 Best Oriole Feeders

 This jelly and orange feeder on a hanging platform with a roof is a common style you will see several brands have their own versions of.
 This is made in the USA from recycled plastic.
 What I like about this one is it seems to be of higher quality than its less expensive counter parts, and will last longer.
-I also like that the dishes are glass rather than plastic like most models.
-Also this includes perches which many of these style feeders don’t.
-That makes it easier and more comfortable for the birds.
+There is a screw inbetween the cups for an optional orange half, and the plastic roof will help keep out a little bit of weather.

-- Two glass jelly jars that remove for easy cleaning
+- Two jelly jars that remove for easy cleaning

 - Bright orange poly recycled plastic body designed to not crack or fade